ionic-team/stencil-site/src/docs/guides/module-bundling.md

 # Module Bundling

-Stencil uses rollup in order to bundle your components.
-There are certain restrictions that stencil applies in order to optimize much better your collection of components.
-This guide will explain and recommend certain work-around for some of the issues you might encounter.
+Stencil uses rollup under the hood to bundle your components.
+This guide will explain and recommend certain work-arounds for some of the most common bundling issues you might encounter.

 ## One component per module

 Code-splitting in rollup happens at the module level, that means that it's not possible to code-split logic within the same module (`.ts` file).
-In order for Stencil to bundle your components in the most efficient way, you must declare a single component (class decorated with `@Component`) per *TypeScript* file.
+In order for Stencil to bundle your components in the most efficient way, you must declare a single component (class decorated with `@Component`) per *TypeScript* file, and the component itself **must** be unique `export`.

-Modules that contain a component are also entry-points, which means that no other module should import anything from them.
-The only single `export` must be the component itself.
+Modules that contain a component are entry-points, which means that no other module should import anything from them, ie. they cannot contain any shared logic imported by other components (modules).

 The following example is **NOT** valid: